csranasinghe/chamath.dev/README.md

 # chamath.dev
-This is the code of my pesonal website which is a static site hosted in Netylify.
+This is the code of my personal website which is a static site hosted in Netlify.
 Visit [chamath.dev](https://chamath.initiyo.com) site.